Still Salty?

 Our Fruit Makes a Difference

 Christians make the world a better place.
 Our love for others should be noticeable.
 Our forgiveness of others should be readily seen.
 The fruits of the Holy Spirit (Galatians 5:22-23) describe the characteristics that should be seen in every Christian.
 They are "love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control".
 These attributes distinguish us from the world.
+We so different that we are called strangers in the earth.
 If we seem to be the same as everyone else perhaps, we have lost our saltiness.

 The Cost is Self